ManuteaTarati/Deep-Learning-Project/README.md

 ## Introduction
 This is the Github Repository containing the Deep Learning Project by Manutea Tarati and Sunny Wang, where we worked on Time Series Benchmarking.
 We benchmarked a few models: NBeats (a pure deep learning model), Prophets (a statistical model), and ES-RNN (a hybrid model) on the M4 competition dataset. \
 INSERT ORGANISATION OF FOLDERS \
-In order to keep this `README` file short and concise, we only provide an analysis on the results.
+In order to keep this `README` file short and concise, we only provide an analysis of the results.
 For the code, refer to the relevant folders.
 Pleasea read the technical summary in the link below for a description of the models.

 ## Important links